-Recovery activities focus on restoring operations to a normal or improved state of affairs.
-It occurs after the stabilization and recovery of essential functions.
+- Documented response plans which include designated assembly areas for evacuation and shelter events - Documented follow-up discussions and critiques after emergency events - RecoveryRecovery activities focus on restoring operations to a normal or improved state of affairs.It occurs after the stabilization and recovery of essential functions.
 Examples of recovery activities include the restoration of non-vital functions, replacement of damaged equipment, facility repairs, organized return of employees and students into buildings, and reconstitution of records and other vital information systems.